 Software developers can avoid the vulnerability or mitigate its effects in the following ways.

-Different mechanisms of failure require different mitigations, which also may depend on how the tainted data is to be used:
+Different mechanisms of failure require different mitigations, which also may depend on how the tainted data is to be used.
+Developers can:

 — Test potentially tainted data used in an arithmetic expression to ensure that it does not cause arithmetic overflow, divide by zero or buffer overflow;